Build5Nines/SharpVector/README.md

 ### v0.9.0-beta

+- Introduced the `BasicMemoryVectorDatabase` class as the basic Vector Database implementations that uses a Bag of Words vectorization strategy, with Cosine similarity, a dictionary vocabulary store, and a basic text preprocessor.
-- Add more C# Generics use, so the library is more customizable when used.
+- Add more C# Generics use, so the library is more customizable when used, and custom vector databases can be implemented if desired.
 - Added `VectorTextResultItem.Similarity` so consuming code can inspect similarity of the Text in the vector search results.
 - Update `.Search` method to support search result paging and threshold support for similarity comparison
 - Add some basic Unit Tests